snigdho611/custom-react-datepicker/README.md

 <img height="400px" src="https://res.cloudinary.com/drnym8nne/image/upload/v1687972800/Screenshot_2023-06-28_231938_ga8c4x.png" alt="MUI logo">

-<p>The React DateTime Selector is a control for [React](https://reactjs.org).
+<p>The React DateTime Selector is a control for <a href="https://reactjs.org">React</a>.
 It makes a more customizable UI and allows date and time picking intricacies.</p>
 <p>It provides with the option of selecting the default year, month, date, hours and minute.</p>

 <ul>